ferrucc-io/ferruccio/content/posts/company-size.md

 * You go from idea to feature in a couple of hours
 * No one thinks about career or anything like that, if the company succeeds you know you'll do alright
 * No part of the development process is not your responsibility
+* You're innovating and building something new, you don't have a lot of bug fixing or maintenance work to do
+* You'll likely have to directly do some Customer Support work, which will increase your understanding and empathy with the problem you're solving for users.

 Here are the worst things:

-* You lose track of time because of work (forget meals, sleep and physical activity).
+* Unless you're disciplined you lose track of time because of work (forget meals, sleep and physical activity).
 Every hour of every day is work.
-* You don't have much guidance or someone to look up to (which is also a good thing)
+* You don't have much guidance or someone to look up to (which is also a good thing).
+You'll actively have to look for mentorship outwards.
 * It's quite stressful

-add X experience of someone else
+In this role you’ll make questionable choices around introducing new technologies you read about on Hacker News.

 ## Small Enterprise

-I don't have direct experience with companies of this size, but talked with engineers at Brex and Payfit about this and these are some key notes from our conversations.
+I don't have direct experience with companies of this size, but talked with around 20 engineers about this and these are some key notes from our conversations.

-### PayFit

-The organization is mostly flat, but you have some tech leads.

-When starting out there were around 50 employees and no real leadership.
-If you were working on something that touched someone else's code you'd just sit at their same table for the day.

-At this stage there weren't almost any meetings.
-There weren't any designers at the company, so PMs were doing design work based off of a design system that a freelance designer had made.

-Not much planning at this stage, whatever it takes to finish this feature, we’ll do.

-No one was really thinking about career.
-If things work out, everyone knows that they'll be in a good place.
-They’re taking a bet!

-### Brex

-~60 Engineers

-Michael works as a software engineer on the Onboard and Engage team, which mostly does backend product work, like dealing with compliance and onboarding experience, rewards and customer engagement (e.g. email campaigns)

-His team currently is composed of 4 full-stack engineers, 1 front-end engineer shared across 2 teams, 1 eng manager, 1 PM, 1 designer shared across 3 teams.

-On average in his work day he has around 2 meetings excluding standup.

-Once a month he gets semi structured feedback and twice a year he has to go through the whole performance review process.

-Engineering levels aren't public and he doesn't know his own.
+Here are the best parts of working at companies of this size:

+* Leadership can still have a clear vision of what's going on
+* There aren't many meetings at this stage and you know everyone in the office by name and know what they're working on
+* Things are structured enough for long term planning
+* The distance between your work and measurable outcomes is still very small

+Here are the worst parts of working at companies at this size:

+* Bad leaders might be still be micro-managing and making decisions they shouldn't be making
+* You won't have as much autonomy as you'd have in a smaller organization, and you won't have the resources and mentorship a structured company will have
+* You'll have to find role models on your own and learn from them.

+Resource allocation becomes a problem here.
+You might have to share a designer or PM with other teams, but things are still flexible enough that you'll be able to do their job.

 ## Mid Market Enterprise

 ![](/company-size/team.png)

-### Figma
+At this stage there are three layers of management.

+This is the first stage of a company where work done on organizational design actually pays off.

+This is where leaderships that micromanage crash.

+There are is enough work going on for you to not know about big projects.

+At this stage it becomes important for teams to have clear KPIs and missions.
+Ideally each team here should have an exciting end goal.

+The best parts of working at a company of this stage are:

+* Mentorship and support become a formal part of work
+* You start having the resources of a larger organization (eg. a content team that can help you define and refine your blog posts)
+* Your work starts to become highly specialized, you'll have to proactively find time and space to work on things that aren't your job

+The worst parts of working at a company of this stage are:

+* If the company is well staffed you won't be wearing many hats
+* A lot of energy will be spent on keeping up with what other teams are working on and coordinating
+* You might have to work on getting rid of a lot of technical debt and cleaning up bugs things that you don't fully understand!
+If risk isn't handled properly this can be highly stressful.
+This kind of work is also less rewarding than creating something new from the ground up.
+* You're likely not doing any customer support.
+In many cases you might not even use the product you work on a daily basis.
+You have to actively make an effort to get a better product vision and understanding, or be a code monkey (and perform poorly).

+If the organisation has a good engineering culture a lot of technical decisions will be made trying to reuse technologies that engineers are already familiar with.
+So you won't be working with the newest and shiniest tools.

 ## Large Enterprise

-Jon Luca Pinterest
-Find someone @ spotify
-Find someone @ netflix
+Working at a large enterprise the best parts will be:

+* You'll have a lot of benefits
+* Most of your life and interactions within the company have been designed and thought about
+*

 ## Mega Corp

-Jon Luca G and Apple.
-Someone at MS
-AWS?

-In scaleup phase:

-French startups

-Engineer entered for most Saas companies

-Sales first orgs engineers would crunch through work

-Planning

-40 engineers in Saas companies

-Mostly flat, but you have some tech leads

-Engineers specialized on specific features already

-Few meetings at this stage.
-Designers are generally a scarce resource at this point.

-PMs did most of design.
-The company hired a freelance designer .

-Kept using his work and design system 1-2 years without hiring someone else.

-After 50-60 engineers, they finally hired one real designer

-Collaboration between engineers

-Spotify model (squads) group of people working on the same stuff

-2-3 years ago Netflix started mixing teams with Design / PM and Sales.
-Each team is like a small startup

-In Paris startups are not doing this yet.

-Not much planning, whatever it takes to finish this feature, we’ll do.

-Not really thinking about of career, but not too consciously.
-You’re taking a bet!

-200 eng

-A lot more meetings.
-Problems max 5 designers, you need to wait for designers to be available.
-Resource allocation becomes a problem.

-You start having hierarchies, between developers.

-More structure for work.
-You don’t have as much freedom.

-1 tech lead, 1 em , 2-3 eng, product manager (no designer)

-Performance reviews vary a lot among different styles of companies

-Transparently giving a raise to people

-Other companies to grades.
-What do you want to do to the next level

-This is a checklist of things you have to prove you’re able to do.

-1

-What we really need and just do the minimal work necessary

-Communication is always bad at a large scale

-1 manager 1 SW + shared PM

-1

-7 eng

-2 PR a year

-10 people 1 EM

-10 EM

-1

-joel on software

-danluu

-a16z